 We will pay for the actual loss of Business Income you sustain due to the necessary "suspension" of your "operations" during the "period of restoration".
-The "suspension" must be caused by direct physical loss of or damage to property at premises which are described in the Declarations and for which a Business Income Limit Of Insurance is shown in the Declarations.
-The loss or damage must be caused by or result from a Covered Cause of Loss.
-With respect to loss of or damage to personal property in the open or personal property in a vehicle, the described premises include the area within 100 feet of such premises.
+The "suspension" must be caused by direct physical loss of or physical damage to property at the premises which are described in the Declarations and for which Business Income Limit of Insurance is shown in the Declarations.
+The loss or damage must be caused by or result from of a Covered Cause of Loss.
+With respect to loss or damage to personal property in a vehicle, the described premises include the area within 100 feet of such premises.